moka-guys/dnanexus_sambamba_chanjo/README.md

 * -t `nproc`    -   Utilise multiple threads - uses the total number of threads available.
 * -m    -   Does not count overlapping mate reads more than once.
 * -F "mapping_quality >= 20"    - Uses the BAM flag mapping quality to only count bases with a mapping quality >=20
+* -q    -   Min base quality for that base to be counted.

 The sambamba output records the number of bases (that meet the parameters set) within each region of the bed file which have the required read depth.